justary27/EchoSynth/README.md

 #### File Size Limits
 OpenAI's Whisper API has a 25MB file size limit.
 For larger files, consider splitting them or using a different method.

+#### JSON Output
+If you encounter issues with JSON output:
+- Check that all agent outputs are valid and complete
+- Ensure the FileWriter tool has proper permissions to write to the output directory
+- Verify the JSON structure matches your expected schema

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.